notchrisidk/YTMusicClient/README.md

 - [ ] Add theming.
 (Maybe plugins)
 - [ ] Polish/optimize the application.
 - [ ] Add an updater.
-- [ ] Music control from the system tray.
+- [ ] Add music control from the system tray.
-- [ ] Making the Discord RPC better.
+- [ ] Make the Discord RPC better.

 ## Installation